itswzyss/blog/_posts/2023-06-18-red-discord-bot.markdown

  - Under Token, click Reset Token — this is the only chance to obtain your token.
  - Save the token as you won't be able to retrieve it later from this page.
  - Scroll down and ensure that Presence Intent, Server Members Intent, and Message Content Intent are all enabled.

+ > It is important that the above intents are enabled properly, otherwise the bot will not work.
+{: .prompt-warning }

 ## Deploying Red with Docker
-To quickly deploy Red using Docker, use the following command:
+Now we can move on to deploying the bot.
+To quickly get started Docker, use the following command:

 ```bash
 docker run -v /local_folder_for_persistence:/data -e TOKEN=bot_token -e PREFIX=. phasecorex/red-discordbot